Gaël Kakuta: International career

 Despite the FIFA investigation into his transfer, on 2 September 2009, Kakuta was selected to the under-19 squad, for the first time, to participate in the 2009 edition of the Sendaï Cup, held in Japan.
 In the opening match against the hosts, he scored two goals.
 At the 2010 UEFA European Under-19 Championship, which France hosted, Kakuta scored the opening goal in the team's opening group stage match against the Netherlands.
 France won the match 4–1.
 Kakuta also scored against Croatia in the semi-finals.
 The goal drew the match at 1–1 and France went on to win 2–1.
 In the final, France came from behind against Spain to win the title 2–1 with Kakuta providing the assist for the winner scored by Alexandre Lacazette.
 On 2 August 2010, Kakuta was awarded the Golden Player award for his performances at the tournament.

 Due to France's victory at the UEFA Under-19 championship, the nation qualified for the 2011 FIFA U-20 World Cup, which merited under-20 team appearances for Kakuta.
 He made his debut with the team on 7 October 2010 in a friendly match against Portugal, which ended 3–3.
 Kakuta, subsequently, appeared in three more matches with the team during the 2010–11 campaign and, on 10 June 2011, was named to the 21-man squad to participate in the U-20 World Cup.
 He made his debut in the competition on 30 July 2011 in the team's 4–1 defeat to the hosts Colombia.

-Kakuta switched to the DR Congo national football team in 2017, and made his debut in a friendly 2–1 loss against Kenya, wherein he scored the only goal for DR Congo.
+Kakuta switched to the DR Congo national team in 2017, and made his debut in a friendly 2–1 loss against Kenya, wherein he scored the only goal for DR Congo.